 Apple's Touch ID makes a triumphant return in the iPhone 6, and it's as great as ever.
 So long as you properly train your fingerprints to the system, it'll let you unlock your phone and pay for iTunes downloads in moments.
 We had various reviewers in the office try it out, and every one of them was impressed.
 It's easy to set up, painless to use, and with the recent improvements in iOS 8, you'll now be able to utilize it in third-party apps.

-Perhaps the best use for Touch ID is one we can't test yet: Apple Pay.
-Scheduled for rollout in October, Apple Pay will use the iPhone 6's integrated NFC radio to communicate with compatible point-of-sale systems across the country.
-You'll store your credit cards in the phone and pay by tapping against a scanner and holding your finger to the Touch ID sensor.
+Perhaps the best use for Touch ID is Apple Pay.
+Apple Pay uses the iPhone 6's integrated NFC radio to communicate with compatible point-of-sale systems across the country.
+You store your credit cards in the phone and pay by tapping against a scanner and holding your finger to the Touch ID sensor.
 Android phones have had NFC payments for a while, but Apple's managed to get the buy-in of every major bank and the big three credit card companies, and has implemented a super-secure system in which your credit card number is never actually used to make a purchase.
-We'll reserve final judgment until Apple Pay has been released; once that time comes, will update this smartphone review with our latest thoughts.
+Not enough retailers use Apple Pay to make it truly ubiquitous, but it remains a nifty feature that we've already grown to love.

 Touch ID is great, but a few features are still glaringly absent from the iPhone 6.
 You can't listen to FM radio from your phone like you can with the latest phones from LG and HTC, nor is there an infrared blaster to let you control your TV.
 But the biggest absence is the lack of waterproofing: Now that Samsung flagships are getting water-resistant certifications, we want to stop worrying about spilling something on our iPhones.